skiffer/hydra-docgpt.ai/privacy_gpt_forms.md

 Also it uses scope https://www.googleapis.com/auth/userinfo.email for identifying you at the backend part for tracking requests limits only.
 We do not share your email with any third party.
 The requests provided in text boxes for generating will be used in AI model provider OpenAI (https://openai.com).

+The requests provided in text boxes: "Question configuration", "Questions count", "Answers count", "Correct answers", "Paste your content"  for requesting data at openai.com.

 ### Why does "GPT Quiz Generator for Forms™" need those permissions?